typst/typst/tests/suite/scripting/return.typ

 #test(f(), state("hello").update("world"))

 --- return-discard-not-content ---
-// Test that non-joined value is not a warning.
+// Test that non-content joined value is not a warning.

 #let f() = {
   (33,)